 Paul Prudhomme, the legendary chef most responsible for the worldwide popularity of Cajun and Creole cuisine, passed away in 2015.
 In tribute to him, this shrimp Creole recipe and story celebrates his legacy that lives on in the black iron pots of our precious foodways he so dearly loved and helped preserve.

 All hail, Chef Paul.

-Opelousas, the center of St. Landry Parish, is home to Paul Prudhomme, one of the most beloved figures in Louisiana cooking and I believe his talent and influence have been the key to establishing Cajun and Creole as a significant culinary category.
-Prudhomme is the master of artfully weaving the simplest ingredients and elevating them through layering of flavors.
+Opelousas, the center of St. Landry Parish, was home to Paul Prudhomme, one of the most beloved figures in Louisiana cooking and I believe his talent and influence have been the key to establishing Cajun and Creole as a significant culinary category.
+Prudhomme was the master of artfully weaving the simplest ingredients and elevating them through layering of flavors.
 And his recipe for Louisiana Shrimp Creole is a prime example.

 I met Chef Paul in the 1980s at the Acadiana Culinary Classic, an annual competitive showcase of South Louisiana cooking talent.
 I instantly became a fan.
 He came onto the culinary scene swiftly as head chef of New Orleans’ restaurant Commander’s Palace and soon became an icon of Louisiana cooking.
 He essentially defined Cajun and Creole cuisine to the world and paved the way for many Louisiana chefs to follow.

 I first made an adaptation of Prudhomme’s recipe for Louisiana Shrimp Creole over twenty years ago, and I haven’t sampled a more balanced and flavorful interpretation of this classic.
 I’ve tinkered with the original in ways that stay true to his philosophy yet aspires to an even greater flavor profile.